 In terms of making use of these speeds, you'll be able to access just about any online streaming service you can think of, including Netflix, Amazon Prime, BBC iPlayer and more.
 This is a great improvement since our last testing of the software, in which it struggled to access a couple of sites.
 And, on top of that, a good range of server locations means you'll also be able to watch tons of overseas content.

 Hotspot Shield doesn't offer the greatest amount of in-depth features, but for most people that'll be a non-issue – and if you're looking for the fastest VPN speeds money can buy, it's your only option.

 Hotspot Shield is quite simply the fastest VPN on the market

 For those seeking speeds upwards of 400Mbps with their VPN, we recommend Hotspot Shield as the best fast VPN to get you there.
 With simple, effective apps, great streaming performance and blazing connections, it doesn't come much faster than this.

 ExpressVPN is an excellent fast VPN, and out of all the fastest VPN services on the market, none come close to Express's versatility and ease of use.
 However, it just can't quite reach the heady heights of Hotspot Shield, so in this case, at least, it might not be your best choice.

-However, with average speeds of around 220Mbps it's no slouch, and the current integration of the proprietary LightWay protocol could see these speeds ramp up in the next few months.
+With average speeds of around 220Mbps it's no slouch, though, and the current integration of the proprietary LightWay protocol could see these speeds ramp up in the next few months.
 Plus, if your Internet connection maxes out at anything below 200Mbps, your decision should be made elsewhere.

 ExpressVPN makes it super simple to install and get access to these great speeds, plus you'll have great streaming performance – Netflix, iPlayer, Hulu and the rest are all no match for Express.